How to Start a Successful Driving School Business: 9 Tips by Experts

 - Marketing expenses.

-- Wages and salaries of instructors and administrative staff.
+- Wages and salaries of driving instructors and administrative staff.

 At this point, you’ll need to determine if you have enough cash reserves to begin your driving school or if you need to seek investors, a business loan, or other outside financial assistance.
 If you do need additional funds, you’ll most likely be asked to submit a formal business plan.